vibbits/training-material/topics/git-introduction/tutorials/6_forks/tutorial.md

 # 5. Overview
-This is the easiest collaboration you'll probably do in a lifetime.
-To briefly summarize, the steps that we took were: *fork > edit > pull request (> merge)*.
-As mentioned before this is only possible if the upstream repository didn't change (too much).
-If this were to be the case, there might be one additional step in which you have to solve conflicts in the pull request.

-If your changes were a bit more complex and needed to be performed on your local computer, the steps would extent to:

-To briefly summarize, the steps that we took were: *fork > clone(> branch > edit-stage-commit-push > pull request (> merge)*.
+To briefly summarize, the steps that we took were: *fork > clone(> branch > edit-stage-commit-push > pull request (> merge)* and represent a strategy for collaborating on projects.
+These strategies are especially useful when we do not have authorisation to change the content of someone else's project, even though we still have a useful edit/suggestion in mind.
 What if the upstream repository changed while you were working on your local repository?
 In this case a pull request should be done in which the receiving branch is your forked repository.
 Hence, the order of the branches as depicted in the figure above would be swapped.